LSSTDESC/tables_io/docs/cookbook.md

 Here we did not supply the `groupname` of the data, since the default was appropriate.

 Since the length of our file is 7, we will choose a chunk size smaller than that, say 3.
-To output the data to a `pandasDataFrame`, we use the [`iterator`](#tables_io.io_utils.iterator.iterator) function as shown below:
+To output the data to a `pandasDataFrame`, we use the {py:func}`iterator <tables_io.io_utils.iterator.iterator>` function as shown below:

 ```{doctest}